 - 3. Record of Disability: A history of receiving Social Security disability benefits is sufficient to establish a "record" of a disability.
 Lawson v.
 CSX Transp., Inc., 245 F.3d 916 (7th Cir.
 2001).
-But if an employee at the same time claims in an SSDI application that she is unable to work, she may not be able to show an actual disability (for ADA purposes) because she may be unable to show that she can perform the essential functions of her job.
+If an employee claims in an ADA case that she can perform the essential functions of her job but represented in an SSDI application that she is unable to work, she will have to explain the apparent discrepancy, e.g., by showing that she could work with a reasonable accommodation (a factor not considered in the Social Security determination).
 See Cleveland v.
 Policy Mgmt.
 Sys.
-Corp., 526 U.S. 795 (1999). - Disabling Medical Treatment: An employee may be protected by the ADA even though a medical condition does not rise to the level of a disability if the prescribed treatment for the condition is disabling.
+Corp., 526 U.S. 795 (1999). - 4.
+Disabling Medical Treatment: An employee may be protected by the ADA even though a medical condition does not rise to the level of a disability, if the prescribed treatment for the condition is disabling.
 Christian v.
 St. Anthony Med.
 Ctr., Inc., 117 F.3d 1051 (7th Cir.
 1997).
 However, the disabling treatment must be truly necessary and not merely an attractive option.
 Id. at 1052. - 5.
 AIDS and HIV: The ADA protects persons with currently contagious diseases or infections, including AIDS and HIV, that do not prove a direct threat to the health or safety of others.
 42 U.S.C. § 12113(d); 29 C.F.R. §§ 1630.2(r), 1630.15(b)(2); Buie v.
 Quad/Graphics, Inc., 366 F.3d 496 (7th Cir.
 2004). - 6.
 Drug Addiction and Alcoholism: A person who has participated or is participating in a supervised rehabilitation program and is no longer engaging in the illegal use of drugs is considered disabled under the employment provisions of the ADA.
 42 U.S.C. § 12114(b).
 Therefore, an employer violates the ADA when it suspends an employee who is an alcoholic for failure to appear at work upon return from a treatment program where the employer did not notify the employee when to appear at work.
 Conley v.
 Vill. of Bedford Park, 215 F.3d 703 (7th Cir.
 2000).
 However, any person "who is currently engaging in the illegal use of drugs" is not a "qualified person with a disability."
 42 U.S.C. § 12114(a).
 An individual who casually used drugs in the past, but did not become addicted, is not an individual with a disability based on past drug use.
 EEOC Technical Assistance Manual on Employment Provisions of the Americans with Disabilities Act, Explanation of Key Legal Requirements (TECHNICAL MANUAL) § 8.5.

 While alcoholism is a recognized disability, an employer does not violate the ADA when it takes adverse employment action against an employee for conduct committed while the employee was under the influence of alcohol or drugs.
 See, e.g., Despears v.
 Milwaukee County, 63 F.3d 635 (7th Cir.
-1995) (recognizing alcoholism as a disability, but finding alcoholism contributed to but did not compel employee to drive under the influence).
+1995) (recognizing alcoholism as a disability, but finding alcoholism did not compel employee to drive under the influence).
 Even reports of alcohol odor on the breath may lead an employer to believe an employee is under the influence of alcohol and may therefore justify a dismissal.
 Bekker v.
 Humana Health Plan, Inc., 229 F.3d 662 (7th Cir.
 2000).